J.R. Rentals Property Management Policies

 The management of Real Estate, whether residential or commercial, should require a written Management Agreement between the property owner and manager.
 The Management Agreement is a comprehensive and detailed agreement outlining the responsibilities of both the owner and management.

 The Lease Agreement Between J.R.
 Rentals and The Tenants.

 J.R.
 Rentals and Property Management will complete all of the necessary leasing requirements between the tenant of your property and JR Rentals.

-We begin by having the tenant complete an extensive rental application, which allows us to evaluate prospects based upon their income, debt, employment and previous history when possible.
+We begin by having the tenant complete an extensive rental application, which allows us to evaluate prospects based on their income, debt, employment, and previous history when possible.

-An initial twelve-month lease term is generally used, with lease renewal period of equal length.
-Short-term leases can be offered based upon the property owner's preference.
-All tenants pay monthly rent in advance, due on the first day of each month with a late fee equal to 10% of the rent assessed on all rents not paid by the 3th of the month.
+An initial twelve-month lease term is generally used, with a lease renewal period of equal length.
+Short-term leases can be offered based on the property owner's preference.
+All tenants pay monthly rent in advance, due on the first day of each month with a late fee equal to 10% of the rent assessed on all rents not paid by the 3rd of the month.

-With a property owner's consent, pets are allowed with the payment of a $200 additional (non-refundable) pet deposit.
-The pet deposit is automatically transferred to the property owner upon receipt of the funds.
+With a property owner's consent, pets are allowed with the payment of a $300 additional (non-refundable) pet fee per approved pet.
+The pet fee is automatically transferred to the property owner upon receipt of the funds.

 Leases on single-family homes also require the tenant to maintain the yard and landscape.
 Pest control service is generally the responsibility of the resident of a single-family home, except for(termites, carpet ants, rats, and squirrels) whereas the owner of multi-family housing must bear the responsibility for pest control.

 In summary, our rental application, lease, and maintenance and cleaning addendum along with a complete property condition and inspection report help ensure that both the property owner and tenant are treated fairly and the utmost control is maintained on your property.